rteklewold/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the starter code and the solutions for the Route Planning project.
+The route planning uses the A* algorithm to find the shortest path between two locations.
+The start location is indicated by green color and the end location by red color.

 <img src="map.png" width="600" height="450" />

+## Installation instructions

 ## Cloning